Aric Chandler Memorial Scholarship

 Aric's family and friends are extremely proud of his ability to overcome obstacles and of the kind and generous young man he had become.
 "Because Aric overcame his own difficult struggles with anxiety as a teenager, his passion was helping young people overcome their challenges and fulfill their life's potential," said David Chandler, who continued, "this endowed scholarship will help dozens of psychology students continue Aric's life's work and passion, who will in turn impact the lives of thousands of young people in our lifetimes and beyond."
 Because Aric was set to transfer to UW from Bellevue College, his family and friends chose to establish a scholarship that would directly benefit psychology majors who entered UW from Washington community colleges.
 These community colleges often help people who have tremendous potential but may not be ready nor have the financial means to attend a four-year university.

 This fall, the psychology department offered the first Aric Chandler Memorial Scholarship.
 Nearly fifty psychology majors applied for the single award of $4,000.
 Applicants were asked to demonstrate their interest in child or adolescent psychology by outlining their relevant volunteer, research, work, or personal experiences, as well as their educational and career goals.
-The recipient of the inaugural Aric Chandler Memorial Scholarship was XXXXX.
+The recipient of the inaugural Aric Chandler Memorial Scholarship is psychology senior Sunny Allen.